adamx97/RandomNumberGenerator/README.md

 This project generates real (not pseudo) random ints or chars using the built-in RDRAND capabilities of most modern Intel and AMD processors.

+There are versions for both Linux and Windows.

 RDRAND and RDSEED are intrinsic functions that generate random numbers based on unpredictable noise generated within the CPU itself.

 The RDRAND function is used in the rd_functions.dll.
 The rd_functions.py PYTHON program demonstrates its use.
-The CPU_Capabilities.exe program determines if the CPU supports the RDRAND and RDSEED functions and runs some simple tests.
+The CPU_Capabilities.exe (on Windows; it is just CPU_Capabilities on Linux) program determines if the CPU supports the RDRAND and RDSEED functions, runs some simple tests and returns a successful exit code if the CPU supports the function.
+This will be used when to determine container suitability when deploying the Lambda function in the next phase.

 From the AMD documentation: